larq/compute-engine/docs/build_arm.md

 ```
 When building for a 64-bit ARM architecture, replace `--rpi` with `--aarch64`.

-Just as with a native build, the resulting compiled files will be stored in
-`third_party/tensorflow/tensorflow/lite/tools/make/gen/<TARGET>` where,
-depending on your target platform, `<TARGET>` can be `linux_x86_64`,
-`rpi_armv7l`, or `aarch64_armv8-a`.
-In the `bin` folder, you can find the
-benchmark program `benchmark_model`.
-In the `lib` folder, you can find the
-TensorFlow Lite static library `libtensorflow-lite.a` which includes the LCE
-customs ops.
+See `(Building LCE with Make)(#building-lce-with-make) for the location of
-Copy the `benchmark_model` program to your ARM machine to run it.
+the resulting build files.
+Copy the `benchmark_model` program to your ARM
+machine to run it.